 Town Manager's Statement - This action is required to make the "new" location of Washington Street in Westborough a public way and to discontinue the former location.
 The new roadway has been constructed by EMC Corporation in accordance with subdivision plans approved by the Planning Board in 2008.
 This configuration routes Washington Street into Coslin Drive in Southborough to align with future traffic improvements which will be constructed as the EMC land is built out.
-The motion for this article requires a 2/3 majority vote (due to the eminent domain language which will be used only if necessary to perfect title).
+The motion for this article is a simple majority vote.